bgribble/pwconn/README.md

 #### Build/install

-I haven't uploaded to pypi yet.
-For now, options are:
+The options are:

+* Install latest release from PyPI: `pip install pwconn`
 * Launch the project from the source tree with `uv run pwconn`
 * Install from source locally
     * Build wheel with `uv build`